COMP4651-24fall/project-group-11/README.md

 # Project
 Starter code of COMP4651 group project

-To run our code, checkout branch main, use docker compose, env variable is ourdated, plz ask for the new one if needed.
+To run our code, checkout branch main, use docker compose, env variable is outdated, plz ask for the new one if needed.

 Checkout branch lambda and cd server to see the code deployed on Amazon lambda.